matloff/TidyverseSkeptic/README.md

 base-R as something akin to assembly language.
 One RStudio principal who asked to discuss this document with me referred to non-Tidy packages as being in the "legacy" realm.
-In other words, he expects that all future packages will eventually be wrtten in Tidy.
+In other words, he expects that all future packages will eventually be written in Tidy.

     All this might be fine if the R community were unified in viewing Tidyverse as a high-level improvement, but many